Entangling macroscopic light states by delocalized photon addition

-These limitations can be overcome by using a different approach, where the global LO phase is kept fixed and we numerically filter out the mean field component from quadrature measurements.
-This ``ac-tomography'' relies on the fact that the entanglement features of the odd state~(\ref{eq:oddstate}) derive from those of a displaced delocalized single photon and are therefore entirely contained in the correlated fluctuations of the quadrature measurements of the two modes around their common mean values.
-Again, about 50,000 quadrature values are acquired for 9 different relative LO phases when the global LO phase is now locked to zero.
-By subtracting the means of the measured quadrature distributions, we thus numerically displace the state back towards the phase-space origin before tomographically reconstructing the two-mode density matrix in the subspace of zero, one and two photons.
-This approach has two main advantages.
-On one hand, the macroscopic state is fully detected by the homodyne detector and no extra optical displacements are required, thus avoiding unwanted phase and amplitude noise in the final state~\cite{macrogisin}.
-On the other hand, the reconstructed space is maintained fixed regardless of the state macroscopicity, thus allowing the analysis of very large states.
+These limitations can be overcome by using a different approach.
+Since the entanglement features of the odd state~(\ref{eq:oddstate}) derive from those of a displaced delocalized single photon and are therefore entirely contained in the correlated fluctuations of the quadrature measurements of the two modes, one can just use such fluctuations around their common mean values for tomographic reconstruction of the two-mode density matrix in the reduced Fock subspace of zero, one and two photons.
+Again, about 50 000 quadrature values are acquired for nine different relative LO phases with the global LO phase locked, and the means of the measured quadrature distributions are subtracted before reconstruction.
+Not requiring additional optical back displacements as in Refs.\cite{bruno13,lvovsky13,sychev18}, this scheme is free from unwanted phase and amplitude noise~\cite{macrogisin} and allows one to keep the dimensions of the reconstructed Fock space fixed regardless of the state macroscopicity, thus allowing the measurement of entanglement for very large states.

-Results are shown in Fig.~\ref{fig:expnegat}b.
-Compared to the ideal constant behavior of the theoretical NPT for the odd state shown in Fig.\ref{fig:negat}, the experimental NPT shows an unexpected decrease for growing $\bar n$, but the analyzed states nonetheless preserve a relatively large degree of entanglement even for macroscopic mean photon numbers (up to $\bar n \approx 60$) in each mode.
+Results are shown in the bottom panel of Fig.~\ref{fig:expnegat}.
+Compared to the ideal constant behavior of the theoretical NPT for the odd state shown in Fig.\ref{fig:negat}, the experimental NPT shows an unexpected decay for growing $\bar n$, but the analyzed states nonetheless preserve a relatively large degree of entanglement even for macroscopic mean photon numbers (up to $\bar n \approx 60$) in each mode.
 The observed degradation of the experimental NPT can be fully accounted for by including the effects of phase instabilities and limited detection and preparation efficiency.
-The latter has the most important effect, mixing of the desired odd entangled state with a separable pair of coherent states of the same amplitude.
+The latter has the most important effect, and we observed it decay for the state of Eq.(\ref{eq:oddstate}) while increasing the input mean photon number.
+The reason is a nonperfect visibility of the Mach-Zehnder herald interferometer, that makes us unable to totally erase the separable component of the state of Eq.(\ref{eq:displace}) when we set $\varphi=\pi$.
+This effect can be modeled by a mixing of the desired odd entangled state with a separable pair of coherent states of the same amplitude.